1bin01/1bin01/README.md

  ## 📣 I am
-  * 👨‍🎓 majoring in Computer Engineering at Sogang University (20.
-3~)
+  * 👨‍🎓 Majoring in Computer Engineering at Sogang University (20.
+3~ present)
-  * 🏃 served as an information security specialist in the army(22.
+  * 🏃 Served as an information security specialist in the army (22.
 5~ 23.
 11)
+  * 🕵️‍♀️ Undergraduate researcher in [Advanced Next-generation Semiconductor Lab](https://sites.google.com/view/angelab-sogang/home) (24.
+2~ present)
-  * 🎈 member of Sogang ICPC Team
+  * 🎈 Member of Sogang ICPC Team
-  * 🎾 member of Sogang Tennis club
+  * 🎾 Member of Sogang Tennis club

 <br>